New Release!

 MacLean Brothers series: Book 4

-Book #4 from the series: MacLean Brothers, Book #4 from the series: The MacLean Brothers
+Book #4 from the series: MacLean Brothers

 Any lingering questions about David MacLean’s grit have been answered by the time he rides into the lawless town of Cold Spring, Montana.
 Born fighting a losing battle of proving himself to his older brothers, he is desperate to shed the weight of expectation and make his own way.